cxsquared/portfolio-v3/src/pages/tutorials/scheduling-posts-with-jekyll/index.md

 crontab -e
 ```

 This will bring up cron in what ever is your default editor.
 You should see a little bit of text that explains how the cronrab file works.
 Each line of the crontab file will run a command.
-The lines are formated as "Minute Hour Day Month Weekday Command".
+The lines are formatted as "Minute Hour Day Month Weekday Command".
 So if you want to run something everyday at 3:45 p.m. you would type...

 ```bash
 45 15 * * * 'your command here'